haninge-digit/digit-service-file_mgmt/README.md

-# Digi:T service render page
+# Digi:T service MS365 File management

-A Digi:T service that runs in kubernetes to provide a service to render data into html or pdf
+A Digi:T service that runs in kubernetes to provide a service to read files from MS365/Sharepoint